• Skip to primary navigation

 How does the Warranty Process work?

-The system is triggered after the customer submits a Warranty Form (fills in a short form – form link can be found in email sent at purchase).
+That process begins after the customer submits a Warranty Form (fills in a short form – form link can be found in email sent at purchase).

 Turbocharger faults are complex and hard to diagnose.